 1. Posting the same photo to different social media platforms

-2. Exporting print, web and social media versions of the same image
+2. Exporting print, web use and social media versions of the same image

-Did you know that you can batch export an image or set of images with different export settings and file names at the same time to different folders?
+Batch export an image or set of images with different export settings and file names at the same time to different folders using the multi-batch exporting method I outlined above (we’ll get into the details in a moment).

 - Quickly exporting hundreds of high resolution and low resolution images